The best red carpet looks at the 2023 Grammys

 Shania Twain

-Twain attended the event in a look by Harris Reed, which featured a polka dot, black and white, jacket and pants, and a matching hat.
+Twain attended the event in a look by Harris Reed, which featured a black and white, jacket, pants, and hat.
 She wore a black top underneath and had her hair dyed red.

 Questlove